jeffgrubb/MongoDB/README.md

 This code is freely distributed under the MIT License.
 See LICENSE for details.

 # Support
 Feel free to submit bugs to the Github issues page.
-This is a pre-alpha-alpha-alpha project mainly meant to testing, so please consider this code and any changes as-is.
+This is a pre-alpha-alpha-alpha project mainly meant for testing, so please consider this code and any changes as-is.